Memmo Terms of Service — Beta

 What happens after the cancellation period expires:

-- Unshared and orphaned content: Any content that was not shared with others, or that has been abandoned (e.g., content in collections with no remaining active members), will be deleted
+- Unshared and orphaned content: Any content that was not gifted to others, or that exists only in collections with no remaining active members, will be deleted

 - Account data: Your account information, settings, and all remaining content will be deleted